JeromeTH/Increased-Online-Aggression-During-COVID-19-Lockdowns/README.md

 ## Twitter Data Sampling

 This folder includes all Twitter data sampled in this study.
+Based on Twitter's privacy policy, we only provide the Tweet ID for each tweet.
+One can fetch the text and other information via a Twitter developer account.
+The "Tweets by states" subfolder contains Tweet samples from each state,

 ## Training the BERT model